WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ## Outbound Call

 For Webex to make it outbound call, it is the same as the inbound call other than the provider trunk URI is used.
-The Webex server would act as a client and do a HTTP POST to "https\://ripp.comcast.com/trunks/123/calls&target=14085551212@e164.arpa" to create a call URI of "https\://ripp.comcast.com/call/c789".
+The Webex server would act as a client and do a HTTP POST to "https\://ripp.comcast.com/trunks/123/calls?target=14085551212@e164.arpa & passport=PASSPORT_DATA" to create a call URI of "https\://ripp.comcast.com/call/c789".
 From that point the flow is roughly the same as inbound with the client and server roles reversed.

 ## End of call